multitudes/42-Xcode/README.md

   <img src="assets/two.png" width="400"  title="two">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 </p>

-Give it a name and check the directory to your build tool is the correct one.
-Normally this is where make resides on macOS.
+Give it a name and check that the directory to your build tool is correct.
+Normally, this is where 'make' resides on macOS.

 <br>
 <p align="left">
   <img src="assets/three.png" width="400"  title="three">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;